aholmes/blog.aaronholmes.net/source/circuit_scribe_art_project_step_number_1.rst

 .. pagedate::

 I finally started my "cityscape" project with Circuit Scribe!
 Here's a quick video showing the first pencil sketches.
-I will be posting these as I go along under the *Circuit Scribe – Seattle* tag, so stay tuned for more!
+I will be posting these as I go along under the `Circuit Scribe - Seattle <FIXME>`_ tag, so stay tuned for more!

 .. raw:: html